On the journey from their Egyptian homes to the Red Sea, the Israelites could not miss, ignore, or misinterpret God’s guidance.

 God used the Israelite journey out of Egypt, and their subsequent distress at the Red Sea, for these purposes.

-Likewise, God uses our suffering to serve multiple purposes.
+Likewise, God uses our suffering to fulfill multiple purposes.
 He wants us to be successful—as he defines success—in the pursuit of our divine destiny, but he does not want our ascendance to lessen our dependence on him.

 God wants us to understand the eternal significance of our relationship with him.
 He wants us to revere him beyond a superficial level and love him unconditionally.
 He wants us to recognize that he is the person who is ultimately responsible for our achievements, not us.
 He wants us to avoid self-sufficiency.